 - or have it on a freehold basis,

-It’s also vital to keep in mind that the minimum property value acceptable in the equity release market is currently £70,000.
+It is also vital to keep in mind that the least property value acceptable in the equity release sector is £70,000 at the moment.

 Q: How Much Equity Can I Release?

-A: The amount of equity you can release is dependent on:
+A: The equity you can release is dependent on:

 - if you have any pre-existing health issues.